junxit/us-congress-bills-113/metadata.md

 - 2014-03-11 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2014-03-11 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2014-03-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 325.
+- 2014-03-13 — Amendment SA 2852 agreed to in Senate by Unanimous Consent.
+- 2014-03-13 — Amendment SA 2852 proposed by Senator Reid for Senator Shaheen. (consideration: CR S1669; text: CR S1669) To strike the quotation from the United States Agency for International Development regarding educated women.
+- 2014-03-13 — Measure laid before Senate by unanimous consent. (consideration: CR S1669)
+- 2014-03-13 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.
+- 2014-03-13 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.
+- 2014-03-13 — Senate amendment agreed to: Amendment SA 2852 agreed to in Senate by Unanimous Consent.
+- 2014-03-13 — Senate amendment proposed (on the floor): Amendment SA 2852 proposed by Senator Reid for Senator Shaheen.(consideration: CR S1669; text: CR S1669)
+- 2014-03-13 — Senate amendment submitted